New Deputy Commander for Tenth Fleet and Fleet Cyber Command Shares Best Practices for Network Security

+“You are a cybersecurity warrior,” explained Vice Adm.
+Karl O. Thomas, deputy chief of naval operations for information warfare in a written message in CHIPS, the Department of Navy’s information technology magazine.
+“Every Sailor, Navy federal employee, and contractor has a role to play in cybersecurity.
+Simple actions such as using strong passwords, recognizing phishing attempts, and reporting suspicious activities can significantly enhance our collective security.
+Leaders at all levels must prioritize cybersecurity and foster a cybersecurity culture.”

+Thomas urged everyone to keep up on the latest cybersecurity threats, ask questions, engage in cybersecurity training and stay updated on cybersecurity policies.
+“Adopt good cybersecurity practices and encourage others to do the same,” he added.

 Rear Adm.
-Ryan K. Mahelona, a Hawaii native who was recently named deputy commander for Tenth Fleet and Fleet Cyber Command in Fort Meade, Maryland is featured in support of Cyber Security Awareness Month.
-Mahelona shared his perspective about current cybersecurity threats and best practices for avoiding them with Commander, Navy Region Hawaii (CNRH).
-Every October, the Navy joins government and private industry to focus attention on the importance of cybersecurity, reducing network breaches and ever-evolving threats across cyberspace.
-(U.S. Navy photo courtesy of Rear Adm.
-Ryan K. Mahelona)
+Ryan K. Mahelona, a Hawaii native who was recently named deputy commander for Tenth Fleet and Fleet Cyber Command in Fort Meade, Maryland, talked with Commander, Navy Region Hawaii (CNRH) about current cybersecurity threats and best practices for avoiding them.

+Mahelona explained that there are threats from many adversaries, some with advanced and evolving capabilities, adding that the Navy must stay ahead of these adversaries in our command, control and communication (C3) capabilities.
+“We want to continue to be able to move faster, quickly adapt and integrate some of the technology, into our efforts or our readiness to fight a war.”

+To counteract these threats, Mahelona emphasized that military and civilian network users should keep up with their annual cybersecurity training and remain vigilant in the search for better solutions to existing problems.

 |Date Taken: